DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 Prisma also provides advanced features such as data validation, query optimization, and transaction management.
 These features ensure that the data stored in the database is consistent and secure.

-In addition to its core features, Prisma also has a growing ecosystem of plugins and integrations that make it even more powerful.
-For example, Prisma Migrate enables developers to manage database schema changes in a version-controlled manner, while Prisma Client allows for real-time data synchronization between the client and server.

 [@prisma]

 ### ORM